AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

 Now it's time to update the App to import the SDK

-1. Open the `BusBookingObjectiveC.xcworkspace` file in Android Studio
+1. Open the `BusBookingObjectiveC.xcworkspace` file in XCode
 1. Open the `AppDelegate.m` file

    ![Open the AppDelegate file](images/ios/objective-c/mobile-launch-install-openAppDelegate.png)